 To register to take this course for graduate credit, please click this link: Graduate Course Registration

 Once you have registered and paid for the course, you can come back to this page and begin taking the course.
 You will also be contacted directly via email by either a professor or teaching assistant from the Templeton Honors College.
-Please join the Art of Poetry THC Graduate Course Group on our Groups page where you can engage other students also taking this course with you.
+Please join the How to Teach the Bible Classically THC Graduate Course Group on our Groups page where you can engage other students also taking this course with you.

 Evaluation of Graduate Student Work